kevinmilner/event-reports/2019_07_05-ci38457511-M7.1-2019_Ridgecrest_Earthquake_Sequence/README.md

 ![Time Func](resources/aftershocks_vs_time.png)

-### Magnitude-Number Distributions
+### Magnitude-Number Distributions (MNDs)
 *[(top)](#table-of-contents)*

-These plot shows the magnitude-number distrubtion of the aftershock sequence thus far.
+These plot shows the magnitude-number distribution of the aftershock sequence thus far.
 The left plot gives an incremental distribution (the count in each magnitude bin), and the right plot a cumulative distribution (the count in or above each magnitude bin).
-The y-axis is logarithmic.

 | Incremental MND | Cumulative MND |
 |-----|-----|